Creating custom themes

 );

-Our product now uses a custom theme and has a new foregroundNeutral token value available.
-It still uses other tokens from the default Reshaped theme, which means the Button component uses a violet color for its background.
+Your product now uses a custom theme and has a new foregroundNeutral token value available.
+It still uses other tokens from the default Reshaped theme, so the Button component uses a violet background by default.

-Let's create a TwitterButton component with a different button background color using a Twitter theme fragment.
-We can use the Theme utility to define a theme just for the components rendered inside it.
+Let's create a TwitterButton component with a different background color using a Twitter theme fragment.
+We'll use the Theme utility to apply this theme only to the components rendered inside it.

 import { Button, Theme } from "reshaped";